 The Arabic word for Palestine is Philistine (commonly transcribed in English as Filistin, Filastin, or Falastin).
 When the Arabs took over Greater Syria in the 7th century, place names that were in use by the Byzantine administration before them, generally continued to be used.
 Hence, the emergence of the Arabic form Filastin to this adoption, with Arabic inflection, of Roman and Hebrew (Semitic) names.
 Jund Filastin, the full name for the administrative province under the rule of the Arab caliphates, was traced by Muslim geographers back to the Philistines of the Bible.

-Free Bible Map of North Palestine in Old Testament
+Free Bible Map of North Palestine, Old Testament Philistine Map in Old Testament